TSN Radio: Programming

 Additionally, TSN has radio broadcasting rights for golf's The Open Championship, The U.S. Open, UEFA Euro 2012 and 2016, the NBA Playoffs, and NFL on Westwood One.
 As part of TSN's television contract extension with the Canadian Football League, TSN Radio also owned the radio broadcast rights to the Grey Cup from 2013 to 2018.
+In 2026, TSN Radio joined the Buffalo Bills Radio Network, with all of its remaining affiliates and the TSN Radio national stream carrying Bills contests.